osuosl/ganeti_webmgr/docs/source/installing.rst

 Installing
 ----------

 #.
-Download, or wget, and unpack the `latest
+Download and unpack the `latest
    release <http://code.osuosl.org/projects/ganeti-webmgr/files>`_,
    currently this is `0.9.2
    <https://code.osuosl.org/attachments/download/3231/ganeti-webmgr-0.9.2.tar.gz>`_.

    ::

-      # wget or download from your browser of choice
+      # Use wget or curl to download from the command line.
       wget https://code.osuosl.org/attachements/download/3231/ganeti-webmgr-0.9.2.tar.gz

 #.
 Change to the project directory.